 It's that time of year again—Tax Season.
 But don't fret, the Free Library is here to help you make sense of it all!

-Updates to the 2020 IRS Tax Return
+2021 IRS Tax Return Updates

-Recovery Rebate Credit / Economic Impact Payment
+- Recovery Rebate Credit for the Third Economic Impact Payment (EIP)

-Alternatively, IRS forms and instructions can also be obtained by submitting an online order through the IRS website or by calling 1-800-829-3676.
+Alternatively, IRS paper forms and instructions can also be obtained by submitting an online order through the IRS website or by calling 1-800-829-3676.

-The Free Library of Philadelphia can no longer obtain Pennsylvania state tax forms and instruction booklets, or the Pennsylvania Property Tax / Rent Rebate form (PA-1000) due to policy changes with the Pennsylvania Department of Revenue.
+The Free Library of Philadelphia can no longer obtain Pennsylvania state tax forms and instruction booklets, or the Pennsylvania Property Tax/Rent Rebate form (PA-1000) due to policy changes with the Pennsylvania Department of Revenue.

 Alternatively, individual taxpayers may still be able to obtain Pennsylvania state forms using one of the following methods: